Tag Archives: William Goldman

 Soldier in the Rain (1963, Ralph Nelson)

 Soldier in the Rain is a peculiar film.
 It’s one of Steve McQueen’s odder performances–his character is a doofus, both the protagonist and the subject of the audience’s (intended) laughter.
 Jackie Gleason gives an excellent performance, though his scenes with McQueen compare poorly to the ones with Tuesday Weld.
 Their scenes really bring something special of out of Soldier, so it’s a big disservice when their importance is ignored, the film instead concentrating on gags.
 The problem with the film–besides the script, which I imagine is partially William Goldman’s novel’s fault, the wandering emphases, but also the terrible Blake Edwards and Maurice Richlin script–not so much the dialogue, but the plotting.
 It’s separated into a handful of scenes, almost intended more for the stage.
-And Ralph Nelson really tries to be an interesting director–we whether it’s the omnipresent (sometimes louder than dialogue) Henry Mancini score, or the silent scenes with nothing but breathing–Nelson is definitely trying for something and he’s failing miserably.
+And Ralph Nelson really tries to be an interesting director–whether it’s the omnipresent (sometimes louder than dialogue) Henry Mancini score, or the silent scenes with nothing but breathing–Nelson is definitely trying for something and he’s failing miserably.
 The film’s atrociously edited, discombobulating at times.
 Nelson will occasionally have a good shot, a good sequence of shots, then he’ll toss any goodness away with a terrible cut.
 Either he didn’t get enough coverage or he’s just incompetent and sporadically lucky.

 Nelson’s problems don’t just hinder the film visually (and audially, that music gets annoying fast)–every scene is told in summary until the last half hour.
 Worse, the actors aren’t working towards anything.
 While Gleason has a good role and even with the film’s problems, it turns out very well for him, McQueen’s is convoluted.
 He goes from being a doofus to being a smart guy in a flash (the film needs a conclusion, after all).
 Weld’s similarly wronged.
 All of those scenes in summary suggest the film is leading up to something, even though it’s long clear it’s not.
 They’re starter scenes, ones to be expanded one on later, but Soldier in the Rain never goes in a traditional or good direction.
 While it’s the closest Edwards has probably ever come to art house, it’s not intentional–the scenes are ripe for trailer moments and commercial breaks.
 Edwards and Richlin’s script isn’t just erratic (it either takes place over a week or a month, there’s nothing definite and a few contradictions), it’s cheap.
 Soldier in the Rain feels incomplete, slapped together and pushed out the door.